laurens-in/workshop-browser2021-code/text.md

 ![Nam June Paik - Tape](images/nam-june-paik-tape.jpeg)

-Now lets think about the browser.
+So what is the Browser?
 The browser is an environment which executes code, namely HTML, CSS and JavaScript.
 In the end this is what we will use to generate music, so lets look at the medium - message relationships.

 ![medium-message](images/medium-message.svg)